MyrmoA/IceBreaker/README.md

 # IceBreaker
-The Social Mobile App that help you find  the common interest and topic with the strangers or friends around you.
-To help to break that awkward moment
+The Social Mobile Networking Application that helps you find common interests and hobbies with newly made acquintances.
+The main focus of the application is to find topics to discuss with new friends and help break the ice in those akward moments.

-Developed Fall of 2017 - Florida Gulf Coast University
+Developed Fall of 2017-2018 at Florida Gulf Coast University